paulehoffman/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 --- abstract

-This memo defines X-Wing, a general-purpose post-quantum/traditional hybrid key encapsulation mechanism (PQ/T KEM) built on X25519 and ML-KEM-768.
+This memo defines KC-1, a hybrid key encapsulation mechanism (PQ/T KEM) that can be used to comine some types of classical and post-quantum KEMs.
+This memo also defines X-Wing, a KEM based on KC-1 and built on X25519 and ML-KEM-768.

 --- middle

 # Introduction {#intro}

+KC-1 is a KEM combiner that works with some specific types of KEMs to create a hybrid KEM.
+It is designed to combine a classical elliptic curve algorithm with a Fujisaki-Okamoto transformation KEM that uses a post-quantum algorithm.
+KC-1 is not a generic KEM combiner: in order for it to maintain its security properties, appropriate types of KEMs and key lengths MUST be used.

+X-Wing is a KEM that uses KC-1 as a KEM combiner, and uses ML-KEM-768 {{MLKEM}}
-## Warning: ML-KEM-768 has not been standardised
+(which has not yet been standardised) and X25519 {{Section 5 of RFC7748}}.
+It is defined in {{xwing_appendix}}.

-X-Wing uses ML-KEM-768, which has not been standardised yet.
-Thus X-Wing is not finished, yet, and should not be used, yet.
+Neither KC-1 nor X-Wing are finished, and thus should not be used in production.
+This current version of the specification is hopefully sufficient for pre-production code creation, testing, and research.

 ## Motivation {#motivation}